oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 The `now` function returns the current point in time (date and time with time zone) as a `DateTimeOffset` value.

-Services are free to choose the time zone for the current point, e.g.
-UTC.
-Services that are unable to preserve the offset of `Edm.DateTimeOffset` values and instead normalize the values to some common time zone SHOULD return a value in the normalized time zone (i.e., UTC).
+Services are free to choose the time zone for the current point, for example UTC.
+Services that are unable to preserve the offset of `Edm.DateTimeOffset` values and instead normalize the values to some common time zone SHOULD return a value in the normalized time zone (for example UTC).

 ##### ##subsubsubsubsec `second`